minnojs/minno-quest/docs/manager/API.md

 ```

 ### Tasks
-The basic unit in piManager is the **task**.
+The basic unit in miManager is the **task**.
 The manager currently supports several types of tasks; `quest`, `message` and `post`.
 You should just cue them into the sequence (you can use mixers to your hearts content as well).

 Property    | Description
 ----------- | -------------